Piper Sandler Maintains Chevron (CVX) Overweight Recommendation

 What is the Fund Sentiment?

-There are 5,081 funds or institutions reporting positions in Chevron.
-This is an increase of 45 owner(s) or 0.89% in the last quarter.
-Average portfolio weight of all funds dedicated to CVX is 0.62%, an increase of 7.84%.
-Total shares owned by institutions decreased in the last three months by 1.45% to 1,556,136K shares.
-The put/call ratio of CVX is 0.68, indicating a bullish outlook.
+There are 5,110 funds or institutions reporting positions in Chevron.
+This is an increase of 96 owner(s) or 1.91% in the last quarter.
+Average portfolio weight of all funds dedicated to CVX is 0.62%, an increase of 3.79%.
+Total shares owned by institutions increased in the last three months by 0.56% to 1,595,256K shares.
+The put/call ratio of CVX is 0.67, indicating a bullish outlook.

 What are Other Shareholders Doing?